-4. Refill your ink cartridges for cheap at Costco.
+4. Refill your ink cartridges for cheap at Walgreens.

-Costco and Walgreens both have cartridge refilling programs, but with prices starting at $6.99 per cartridge —versus $12.99 at Walgreens — Costco’s program is the most affordable.
+Walgreens has a cartridge refilling program, with prices starting at $12.99 per cartridge.
 Refilling your cartridges can save as much as 60% compared to buying brand-new cartridges from the manufacturer.
 Plus, reusing your cartridge is good for the environment.